KDE/digikam-doc/main_window/interface_layout.rst

     - Quick filters:

-        - Information how many filters are active.
+        - Information on how many filters are active.

         - A trash bin button to reset all active filters.

         - A funnel button to open the filter settings panel.

-    - A progress bar for batch processes, e.g. assigning tags or rebuild fingerprints.
+    - A progress bar for batch processes, such as assigning tags or rebuild fingerprints.

-    - A thumbnail and preview size slider with buttons for "Fit to Window" and "Zoom to 100%".
+    - A thumbnail and preview image size slider with buttons for "Fit to Window" and "Zoom to 100%".

-    - A size selection pop up list in % for the preview.
+    - A size selection pop up list measured in % for the preview image.

 .. _main_toolbar:

 Main Toolbar
 ------------

-The window top shows the Menu Bar and the Main Toolbar below.
+The Main Toolbar appears at the top of the window.

 .. figure:: images/mainwindow_toolbar.webp
     :alt: